 Double C-Face Brakes

 One option customers like for both new and retrofit installations is KEB’s Type 17 Double C-Face Brake.
 The Double C-Face Brake is a power-off DC spring-set brake.
-The deisgn includes an integral NEMA input flange and output flange and shaft.
+The design includes an integral NEMA input flange and output flange and shaft.

 This brake is typically mounted in between a NEMA C-Face motor and a gearbox.
 Some customers prefer this brake as it is modular and the gearbox, brake, and motor can all be serviced or replaced individually.